medleyjs/medley/docs/Decorators.md

 ## Decorators

-If you need to add functionality to the Fastify instance, the `decorate` API is what you need.

-The API allows you to add new properties to the Fastify instance.
+The API allows you to add new properties to the Medley `app` instance.
 A value is not restricted to a function and could also be an object or a string, for example.

 <a name="usage"></a>
 ### Usage